hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The `vsphere_virtual_machine` resource supports live migration (otherwise known as vMotion) both on the host and storage level.
-One can migrate the entire VM to another host or datastore, and migrate or pin a single disk to a specific datastore.
+One can migrate the entire VM to another host, cluster, resource pool, or datastore, and migrate or pin a single disk to a specific datastore.

-### Host migration
+### Host, cluster, and resource pool migration

 To migrate the virtual machine to another host or resource pool, change the `host_system_id` or `resource_pool_id` to the manged object IDs of the new host or resource pool accordingly.
+To change the virtual machine's cluster or standalone host, select a resource pool within the specific target.

 The same rules apply for migration as they do for VM creation - any host specified needs to be a part of the resource pool supplied.
+Also keep in mind the implications of moving the virtual machine to a resource pool in another cluster or standalone host, namely ensuring that all hosts in the cluster (or the single standalone host) have access to the datastore that the virtual machine is in.

 ### Storage migration